 To land freelance photography jobs, and make money as a freelance photographer, follow the following ABCDs:

 Ask – Ask for the job.
 As simple as it sounds, this step is often skipped.
 Make a phone call.
 Send an email.
 Message a contact.
 Inquire about opportunities you’d like to take on.
 Ask the question.

-11. Develop Key Relationships to Make Money With Freelance Photography
+11. Networking Will Help You Make Money From Freelance Photography